Access secrets. Disrupt threats. Secure Australia.

 Director-General

-Kerri Hartland has worked In the most senior positions in the Commonwealth Government for more than 30 years.
-Kerri was appointed Director-General of the Australian Secret Intelligence Service on 20 February 2023.
-She is the first female Director-General.
+Kerri Hartland has worked in the most senior positions in the Commonwealth Government for more than 30 years.
+Kerri commenced as Director-General of the Australian Secret Intelligence Service on 20 February 2023 and is ASIS's first female Director-General.

-Kerri has worked in senior executive roles across a large number of Government departments including Employment and Workplace Relations, Australian Security Intelligence Organisation, Prime Minister and Cabinet, Finance, Industry, Resources and Energy, Human Services and Immigration.
+Kerri has worked in senior executive roles across a large number of government departments including Employment and Workplace Relations, the Australian Security Intelligence Organisation, Prime Minister and Cabinet, Finance, Industry, Resources and Energy, Human Services and Immigration.

-After leaving the public sector in 2020, Kerri worked with the Business Council of Australia and then as a Principal Advisor and Chair of a mid-sized consulting advisory and legal firm.
-During this time, she continued her work in the intelligence and security areas having been a member of the ANU National Security College Futures Council, Austrac’s Fintel Alliance and chair of the AFP and Office of Special Investigator’s Audit and Risk Committees.
-In 2021 she became the Chair of the National Youth Science Forum and also sits on the Board of the Canberra Hospital Foundation.
+After leaving the public sector in 2020, Kerri worked with the Business Council of Australia and then as a principal advisor and Chair of a consulting advisory and legal firm.
+During this time, she continued her work in the intelligence and security areas having been a member of the ANU National Security College Futures Council, AUSTRAC's Fintel Alliance, and Chair of the AFP and Office of the Special Investigator’s Audit and Risk Committees.
+In 2021 she became the Chair of the National Youth Science Forum and also sits on the board of the Canberra Hospital Foundation.

 Kerri started her working life as a journalist in rural Queensland and then in the Press Gallery at Parliament House working for the Melbourne Herald and Weekly Times.